boz-tcm/intro-to-fintech-challenge/README.md

 - ## References

+    [^1]: A numbered footnote convention will generally not be used in this case study: references will instead be identified using MLA Source and Date citation convention, and listed [here](#references).
+However, this numbered footnote instance illustrates how footnotes may be implemented in Markdown.
+Note that this footnote reference would not render properly, if at all, in VS Code prior to identification and installation of the VS Code extension developed by Matt Bierner, see Extension ID `bierner.markdown-footnotes`.

     * G2.com, "Top 10 Morningstar Office Alternatives & Competitors," https://www.g2.com/products/morningstar-office/competitors/alternatives.

     * Gitnux.com, "Morningstar: Business Model, SWOT Analysis & Competitors 2023," April 10, 2023, https://blog.gitnux.com/companies/morningstar.